Halloween Perler Bead Patterns

 3) Slimy Eyeballs

-Bloodshot Eyeball Perler Pattern
+Make This Bloodshot Eyeball Perler Pattern

 Gory Eyeballs Make Great Little Drink Coasters

-Spook your guests on All Hallows Eve this year with some bloodshot eyeball designs - they are ideal made up as small drink coasters.
+Spook your guests on All Hallows Eve this year with some bloodshot eyeball designs.
+They are ideal made up as small drink coasters.
 Alternatively you can use these on the top of cupcakes as gory decorations or mix them in with candy for trick or treating and scare the person who unwittingly pulls them out!
 They make great hanging decorations too.

-This pattern design requires a small circle pegboard which you can get as part of the basic small pegboard bundle or you may already have one.
-The circle board is ideal for round designs (lots of people use them to make small coasters) and is the easiest way to make up your own spooky eyes.
+This pattern design requires a which you can get as part of the basic small pegboard bundle or you may already have one.
+The circle board is ideal for round designs (lots of people use them to make small coasters) and is the easiest way to make up your own spooky eyes. small circle pegboard

 What You will Need for this Gruesome Design: